Mindy-data/Mindy-data/README.md

 - 👋 Hi, I’m @Mindy-data
 - 👀 I’m interested in ...
-Learning
+Machine Learning Applications
-- 🌱 I’m currently learning ... everything regarding Data Analytics
+- 🌱 I’m currently learning ...
+Data Analytics and Visualization
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...